A printable version (MS Word) of the syllabus can be found on the course's Desire-2-Learn (D2L) page

 Discussions will take place using the “Discussions” feature on D2L.
 All students are required to participate!
 For some discussions, you will be broken up into “groups” of 8-9 students based on your last name.
 This Should allow for each student in the group to have ample opportunity for input without worrying that 34 other students are going to say the same thing.
 Make sure you participate in the proper group!
 Most discussions will last 2 weeks before me wove on to the next topic.
 Topics will consist of items specifically pertains to the current chapter’s material, as well as generalized topics about nutrition as a whole.
 Topics will be broad and open-ended to allow plenty of discussion and back and forth.
 Your grade on these is primarily based on your participation rather than the accuracy of your statements.
 That said if you consistently add false/inaccurate information to the discussions, you could be docked points.
 Students who are rude, vulgar or confrontational, will be docked points for that discussion and may be blocked from future discussions (also affecting their grade).
 The instructor has the right to remove any student posting he sees fit.
 If I do remove a post, I will communicate with the student via email the reason for its removal.
 There are no make-ups of missed discussions!

 Fast Food Challenge is a group of small assignments that will focus on the role fast food plays in the American diet and how that role can be improved.
 They will primarily be a series of small challenges that you most devise a solution to using data available online or in-store.
 The idea is that they will be fun and insightful, and more importantly easy.
 Each section will have its own due date and the collection will make up your final grade for the challenge.
-Late assignments are subject to a 50% reduction in their grade!
+Late assignments are subject to a 10% grade reduction for every day late!
 You are always welcome to turn on parts early.

 All grades will be posted on D2L.
 You are always welcome to contact me with any grade issues at any time.